Top 7 Reasons Your Acrylic Pours Are Cracking

 A level is this little tool you lay down on your painting surface to check whether or not your table is completely flat.

-If it’s not flat: what happens is, as the paint starts drying, the tilt from your table will cause gravity to continue pulling on the drying paint.
+If it’s not flat, the tilt from your table will cause gravity to pull on the paint.

-Once it’s started to dry and no longer able to move freely, it can crack apart as it moves with gravity.
+Once the paint has started to dry and is no longer able to move freely, it can crack apart as it moves with gravity.

 You’re a human being 💛